EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Methodology

 \section{Methodology}

-EfficientXpert centers on two tightly integrated components.
+To address the failure modes identified in Sec.~\ref{sec:motivation}, we propose EfficientXpert, which consists of two tightly coupled components.
 The \textbf{ForeSight Mask} dynamically determines domain-aware pruning by combining frozen general weights with evolving domain-specific adapters, selecting weights based on their impact on downstream errors without gradients.
-Complementing this, the Partial Brain Surgeon realigns low-rank adapters to the pruning mask by explicitly adjusting adapter weights, preserving critical learning capacity beyond what gradient descent can achieve.
-Together, they form an efficient process combining LoRA fine-tuning, propagation-aware pruning, and adapter realignment to produce a sparse model optimized for the target domain (see Figure~\ref{fig:EfficientXpert}).
+Complementing this, \textbf{Partial Brain Surgeon (PBS)} performs a post-pruning adapter recovery step: given the fixed mask, it updates the low-rank factors (e.g., updating B with A fixed) by solving a closed-form weighted ridge problem derived from a diagonal activation-norm approximation.
+This recovery reallocates the limited rank budget to compensate for pruning-induced loss while explicitly controlling drift on retained weights, thereby preserving domain-specific behavior that iterative gradient updates may fail to restore under tight sparsity constraints.(see Figure~\ref{fig:EfficientXpert}).